 With this understanding of our spiritual adversary, let’s return to Ephesians 6:11.

-We are to be strong and put on the armor of God to stand against the “schemes of the devil”
+We are commanded to be strong and put on the armor of God to stand against the “schemes of the devil”

-translated from the original Greek as “schemes” is referring to methods or strategies employed to accomplish a specific goal.
+The word translated from the original Greek as “schemes” is referring to methods or strategies employed to accomplish a specific goal.

 The devil employs different methods for your unique situation in life.
 His methods are tailor made for you and these methods are meant to destroy our lives, and oppose God’s perfect and good will for your life.